Origins of the Ainu: Autosomal DNA

 The Ainu are closely related to the Jōmon peoples of Japan.
 According to genetic analyses of Jōmon remains, they represent a deeply diverged East Asian lineage.
 This lineage arose after the divergence between Tianyuan and Hoabinhian lineages but diverged from Ancient East Asians before they split into Ancient Northern East Asians and Ancient Southern East Asians.
 However, the Jōmon consistently form a clade with Ancient Northern East Asians and Ancient Southern East Asians and exhibit a high degree of genetic homogeneity.
-The Jōmon can also be modeled as a mixture of Hoabinhian/Onge-related ancestries and East Asian-related ancestries, which can be described as being Ancient Southern East Asian-related or coastal north Chinese related.
-This genetic profile is similar to what's found in modern Tibetans, except for Gannan Tibetans.
+Several studies model the Jōmon as a mixture of Onge-related (44%) and Tianyuan-related (56%) ancestries or as a mixture of Onge-related (51.6%) and Early Neolithic Xiaogao-related (48.4%) ancestries, with the latter having Tungusic affinities.
+This genetic profile is similar to that found in modern Tibetans, except for Gannan Tibetans.

-Other studies show negligible Hoabinhian input in the Jōmon.
 Beyond their broad affinity with Eastern Asian lineages, the Jomon display a weak affinity for Ancient North Eurasians (ANE), which may be associated with the introduction of microblade technology to Northeast Asia and northern East Asia during the Last Glacial Maximum via the ANE or Ancient Paleo-Siberians.
-Other studies, however, suggest no direct gene flow from ANE-like (MA-1) sources into the Jōmon.
-According to a 2025 study, affinities between the Jōmon and ancient West Eurasians is explained by their shared Denisovan ancestry.
-However, the Jōmon exhibit the lowest Denisovan ancestry among Asians, which also isn't explained by Hoabinhian or West Eurasian admixture.
+Other studies, however, suggest no direct gene flow from ANE-like (MA-1) sources into the Jōmon or that it was mediated by Northern East Asian populations who themselves were mixed with ANE.
+According to a 2025 study, whilst the Jōmon have the lowest Denisovan ancestry among East Asians like West Eurasians, it is not attributed to either West Eurasian or Hoabinhian admixture, which are not found in the Jōmon.
+However, the Jōmon most likely inherited their Denisovan ancestry from the same ancestral populations that ANE-related and Tianyuan-related populations inherited their Denisovan ancestry from.
+Other studies suggest that Yana-related admixture is mostly found in Hokkaido Jōmon but clarify that "absolute differences in Yana-related drift among Jōmon and other EASs are modest".

 The genetic makeup of the Ainu represents a "deep branch of East Asian diversity".
 Compared to contemporary East Asian populations, the Ainu share "a closer genetic relationship with northeast Siberians".
 In addition, the Ainu display relatively closer affinities with "lowland East Asians" than "highland East Asians", suggesting gene flow between Ainu and "lowland East Asians".
 To exemplify, the Ainu might have contributed some ancestry to surrounding populations around the Sea of Okhotsk.
 Differences in the frequency of the derived EDAR gene variant between the Ainu and contemporary East Asians suggest that the ancestors of the Ainu may not have shared the selective pressures with other Ancestral East Asian populations.
 The Ainu, however, share two variants in the ADH gene cluster with other East Asians at high frequency, unlike Tibetans and Sherpa, "raising the possibility that selective pressure on these variants was different in the high-altitude environments."